trebeljahr/trebeljahr.com/_booknotes/the-selfish-gene.md

 > Intelligent life on a planet comes of age when it first works out the reason for its own existence.

-Genes only yield cooperation under narrow circumstances and mostly focus on their own survival and lead to selfish behavior in most cases.
+Genes only yield cooperation under narrow circumstances and mostly focus on their survival and lead to selfish behavior in most cases.
 Analogy: Genes shape body like life as Chicago gangster shapes character, the ones who make it got to have certain characteristics.

 Nature vs. Nurture, evolution does not dictate morale of selfishness, culture plays a role, yet, genes and their selfishness should not be forgot and factored into the picture.